elastic/apm-pipeline-library/vars/README.md

 * credentialsId: The credentials to login to GCP.
 (Optional).
 * secret: Name of the secret on the the vault root path.
 (Optional).
+* role_id: vault role ID if using the secret argument (Optional).
+Default 'vault-role-id'
+* secret_id: vault secret ID if using the secret argument (Optional).
+Default 'vault-secret-id'

 ## withGitRelease
 Configure the git release context to run the body closure.